 We’ve said it many times before, your salon’s website is your storefront.
 Its quality needs to be on par with all the efforts you put into the administrative work you’ve done to get here.
 Having a proper website is an excellent way of getting discovered online, and if you’ve planned on making online bookings available to potential clients, then you should add that ‘Book Now’ button to your site!

-As for social media channels, make sure they’re all optimised: you wrote something in the about section, have a profile photo, a cover photo, etc. The likes of Facebook, Instagram, Twitter and even Snapchat are what will humanise your brand straight from the gecko.
+As for social media channels, make sure they’re all optimised: you wrote something in the about section, have a profile photo, a cover photo, etc. The likes of Facebook, Instagram, and Twitter are what will humanise your brand straight from the get-go.
 Post informative content, behind-the-scenes, slowly build engagement and most importantly, post consistently.
 Time-consuming?
 Perhaps, but well your worth in the long run.
 After all, you’ll have to start doing it at some point, and you might as well start off on the right foot.

 3. Claim Your Business Online (Google, Yelp, etc.)